-Stillman encourages you and your family to consider the debt from educational loans carefully before accepting any loan offers.
-You should review alternative options available to reduce the amount you borrow and borrow responsibly.
+Stillman encourages students and their families to consider the debt from educational loans carefully before accepting any loan offers.
+Students should review alternative options available to reduce the amount they borrow and should borrow responsibly.

-To help you consider the debt from loans:
+To help students consider the debt from loans, the following bullets provide insightful steps:

-- Calculate the total debt and monthly payments for loans accrued over the span of your entire educational career, not just one academic year. - Compare your total debt to your projected future income.
+- Calculate the total debt and monthly payments for loans accrued over the span of the student's entire educational career, not just one academic year. - Compare the student's total debt to his or her projected future income.
 Is this a wise investment?
-Will the payments be manageable? - Consider your loan co-signers, parents who are borrowing a Parent Plus Loan and others who may be borrowing on your behalf.
-Will their possible future debt payments be manageable?
+Will the payments be manageable? - Consider his or her loan co-signers, parents who are borrowing a Parent Plus Loan and others who may be borrowing on the student's behalf.
+Will those parents' and others' possible future debt payments be manageable?